 Each year, Stark State partners with the other institutions in the county to host the Greater Canton Collegiate Job & Internship fair.
-The next date is February 28, 2017.
-Employer registration is now open using this link:
+The next date is Spring 2018.
+More information will be released closer to the event date.

 Making the Most of the Event

 Your mission, should you choose to accept it, is to make an “all out” effort to meet with every employer that has the potential to hire you.
 In order to make that happen you will need to be prepared.
 Preparation is the key to making a successful presentation at any job or career fair.
 Prior to the Event (PREPARE!)